 - Gene-environment interactions

-The Transplant Centre Biobank collects and banks skin cells.
-These skin cells can be reprogrammed to form stem cells known as induced pluripotent stem cells (iPSC).
+The Transplant Centre Biobank collects cells that can be reprogrammed to form stem cells known as induced pluripotent stem cells (iPSC).
 These iPS cells can be differentiated to form virtually any cell type in the body!
+Once these cell types are formed the process of growth can be observed from early life onwards.
 These cells can be used for:

 - Disease modeling